Canvas FAQs for SWOSU University Faculty

 How do I customize the alerts I receive from Canvas?

-To customize the Notifications or alerts you receive from Canvas click on the Settings link in the upper-right corner of the Canvas interface.
-You can control how often and through which channels--email, cell phone text message, Facebook, Twitter, etc.-- you receive Notifications.
+To customize the Notifications or alerts you receive from Canvas click on the Settings link in your account.
+You can control how often and through which channels--email, cell phone text message, Facebook, Twitter, etc.,--you receive Notifications.

 Will Canvas work on my mobile device or iPad?